ccsimmi/Hello-World/README.md

 # Hello-World
-This is a repository created whilst following the GitHub guide
+Hello humans!
+This is my attempt at understanding GitHub!